Cafeteria Plan: An insurance plan that provides the option of selecting a combination of health care and insurance benefits.

 Cluster -- Transportation, Distribution and Logistics: Preparing individuals for the management and movement of people, materials and goods by road, pipeline, air, rail and water and related professional and technical support services such as transportation infrastructure planning and management, logistics services, mobile equipment and facility maintenance.

-Cluster Team: A team responsible for the planning and management of one career cluster and the pathways and majors that fall under that career cluster.
+Cluster Team: A team responsible for the planning and management of one career cluster and the pathways and majors/programs that fall under that career cluster.
 A career cluster is managed by only one cluster team, and a cluster team can only manage one career cluster.

 Coherent Sequence of Courses: A series of courses in which CareerTech and academic education are integrated and directly related to both academic and occupational competencies.